zhouyl/flowblade/docs/components/layout/aspect-ratio.md

 # AspectRatio

 Maintains a consistent aspect ratio for its content.
 AspectRatio is useful for preventing layout shift and maintaining consistent proportions for images, videos, and other media.
+Perfect for responsive images, videos, and media containers.

 ## Props